Dear Industry Professional & Buyer,

 According to the Alzheimer's Association, more than 6 million Americans are living with Alzheimer's.
 REMEMBER I LOVE YOU is a story that many Americans are currently dealing with.
 The script has similarities in topics to Iris: A Memoir of Iris Murdoch, Still Alice, Away from Her, and The Notebook.
 REMEMBER I LOVE YOU received a "RECOMMEND" from Screenwriting Staffing.
 You can also check out our PITCH DECK by clicking HERE.

+SYNOPSIS: Is it ok to date when your spouse has Alzheimer's?
+This is the ethical question addressed in REMEMBER I LOVE YOU.
 After 52 years of marriage, MASON TAYLOR, a retired watchmaker, and BEVERLY TAYLOR, a dance instructor, must cope with Beverly’s deteriorating mental health due to Alzheimer’s.
-After a series of incidents that put both Mason and Beverly at risk, Mason makes the difficult decision to move Beverly into an Alzheimer’s facility in Florida, where his children and grandchildren live.
-He moves into a new house close to Ocean Manor Assisted Living.
+After a series of incidents that put both Mason and Beverly at risk, Mason makes the difficult decision to move Beverly into an Alzheimer’s facility in Florida, where his daughter and granddaughter live.

 MY PERSONAL CONNECTION TO THE STORY: